JSdoubleL/DISCO/README.md

 python3 ca_disco.py -i <input_trees> -a <alignments_list> -t <taxa_list> -o <output> -d <delimiter> -m <n>
 ```

 `disco.py` must be present in the same directory as `ca_disco.py` in order for it to run.
+Also, unlike `disco.py` it is necessary for the input newick trees given to `ca_disco.py` have unique leaf labels where the taxa name comes first and is separated from the rest of the name by some delimiter.

 #### Arguments